renlulu/ParseProject/Ownbit Wallet/project.md

 ---
+name: Ownbit Wallet
-name: Ownbit Walletdescription: A multi-sig and cold wallet that supports ZIL.
+description: A multi-sig and cold wallet that supports ZIL.
 logo: no
 categories: Wallet
 status: Live